 When purchasing ginger tablets, read the ingredients carefully.
 Gravol makes a “Natural Source” ginger chewable pill containing certified organic ginger.
 I was really excited because you can find that in even the tiniest pharmacy.
 However, upon closer inspection, the ingredients listed “aspartame.”
 Ummm.
 NO, I won’t add a proven neurotoxin to my organic herbal remedy, thanks.

 Several companies offer a ginger tablet remedy.
 However, if you go over to the vitamin section, quite frequently, you can find Ginger Root.
 Buying it from the vitamin section, without the glossy anti-nausea advertising, can save you a hefty amount.
 I checked at my local pharmacy today, and 90 Ginger Root capsules (500 mg) were the same price as the bottle of 20 “All-Natural Ginger” anti-nausea tablets.
 Both were $8.99.
 As well, the one in the supplement section had no additional ingredients aside from the gelatin capsule that encased the powder.

 Chamomile has anti-spasmodic properties.
 This makes a cup of chamomile tea a soothing treatment for a stomach upset that includes abdominal cramping, bloating, and gas.
 It has a mild pleasant taste with a hint of “apple” flavor.

 There are all different kinds of mint tea available.
-The most common are peppermint, spearmint and wintergreen.
+The most common are peppermint, spearmint, and wintergreen.
 They all contain menthol, a volatile oil.
 Menthol is the component that gives mint that “cooling” sensation.
-Mint tea is anti-spasmodic, so will aid in relieving gas, cramping and bloating.
+Mint tea is anti-spasmodic, so it will aid in relieving gas, cramping, and bloating.
 Additionally, menthol has muscle relaxant properties that can help reduce vomiting.

 Candy containing real peppermint oil can easily be carried in your purse for a mildly soothing effect.